altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 It did some damage.
 It left a kind of hole in you, in your consciousness...
 A place for it to return to.
-All over the kitchen are'
+All over the kitchen are...'
 `hooks=>(~Symbolic link back into an existing entity~)` 'R::A part of it...
 A small part...